Skip to content

 General information

-Today, there is no specific treatment for BK virus.
+To date, no specific treatment for BK virus has been approved.
 The only strategy currently used by nephrologists is a balance between reactivation of the BK virus and modulation of immunosuppressive treatment.

 Our approach